braboj/sensor-data-app/README.md

 storing it in a database, and exposing it via an API.
 A frontend application will display the data and allow users to interact with it.

-## Pre-requisites
+## Requirements

-To install and run the application, you will need the following software
+To install and run the application, the following software must be installed on your system:
-installed:

 - [Docker](https://docs.docker.com/engine/install/)
 - [git](https://git-scm.com/downloads)